 Get organized.
 On the day of the event, borrow some tables and/or hanging racks from friends or local stores so that costumes can be quickly organized and sorted by size as soon as participants arrive.

-Kimberley Danek Pinkson, founder of the EcoMom Alliance, hosts a swap each year for her local EcoMom Alliance chapter that has grown into a large event.
-This year they expected thousands of families to participate.
-After four years of organizing this event, here are some things Pinkson has learned about hosting a successful costume swap:
+Kimberley Danek Pinkson, founder of the EcoMom Alliance, hosts a swap each year and it has grown into a large event.
+After years of organizing this event, here are some things Pinkson has learned about hosting a successful costume swap:

 Bring or rent some clothing racks and have lots of hangers.
 It helps you keep things organized and it looks nicer for people to sort through then piles on the ground.